Multiple Sclerosis (MS)

 - A speech-language pathologist, to improve speech, chewing, and breathing if MS has affected the muscles of the face and throat.

-- A physiatrist.
-A physiatrist can help with managing pain, maintaining strength, and adapting to physical disability.
+- A physiatrist, to help with managing pain, maintaining strength, and adapting to physical disability.

 - A psychologist or psychiatrist, to evaluate and treat depression, anxiety or other mood disorders, and problems with memory and concentration if these develop.